SeersSocial/sns/proposals/2023/8/2/1-sns-w.md

 ## Who sent this proposal?

 This proposal is sent by Seers development team.
 Seers is [**a web3 social network platform**](https://seers.social/) running on Internet Computer.
-The project is presents in [**this whitepaper**](https://www.notion.so/Seers-Web3-Social-Network-25fa0f505b0141cabb5d7d68a11f572b).
+The project is presented in [**this whitepaper**](https://www.notion.so/Seers-Web3-Social-Network-25fa0f505b0141cabb5d7d68a11f572b).

 ## What is the purpose of this proposal?